COPS-IITBHU/sdg-site/content/blog/how-to-use-multiple-github-accounts-on-single-machine.md

 ---
 layout: post
-title:  "How to use multiple GitHub accounts on single machine?"
+title: 'How to use multiple GitHub accounts on single machine?'
 date: 2020-05-27
-description: "A detailed blog about using multiple GitHub accounts on a single machine via HTTPS or SSH"
+description: 'A detailed blog about using multiple GitHub accounts on a single machine via HTTPS or SSH'
-keywords: "git, github, version control, vcs, open source"
+keywords: 'git, github, version control, vcs, open source'
 categories: [Blog]
 tags: [knowledge]

-author: Daniel Kelly
+author: COPS SDG
-featureImage: /uploads/marc-olivier-jodoin-nqoinj-ttqm-unsplash.jpg
+featureImage: /uploads/github.png
 ---

 ---